albinvar/anonfiles-cli/README.md

 ## Usage

-Using anonfiles cli is very simple.
+Using anonfiles CLI is very simple.

-after installing properly, you would be able to use via anonfiles command globally.
+its better to include the cli to your bin of your specified OS.

 ```
 php anonfiles